Find Affordable College Courses

 Columbia, MD

-Howard Community College ranked #10 on this year’s Best Public Health Associate Degree Schools in the Middle Atlantic Region list.
-Located in the midsize city of Columbia, HCC is a public school with a moderately-sized student population.
+Howard Community College came in at #10 in this year’s edition of the Best Public Health Associate Degree Schools in the Middle Atlantic Region ranking.
+Located in the midsize city of Columbia, HCC is a public college with a moderately-sized student population.

 Best Public Health Colleges by State